- Public Works

-- Place your mailbox 6 to 8 inches behind the grass/concrete curb edge.
+- Place the mailbox 6 to 8 inches behind the grass/concrete curb edge.
 The front of the mailbox should be installed behind the back edge of the concrete curb.
-This will allow the snowplow blade to pass under the mailbox and in front of the post without causing damage.
+Doing so allows the snowplow blade to pass under the mailbox and in front of the post without causing damage.

 - Mailbox posts should be in good condition and not rotted or rusted.